How to join Call the Midwife and RadioTimes.com’s online watch party and aftershow

 Join Call the Midwife and RadioTimes.com for a watch-along each Wednesday – and an online aftershow with some very special guests!

-The fourth edition of Call the Midwife Unite will take place on Wednesday 22nd April.
+The fifth edition of Call the Midwife Unite will take place on Wednesday 29th April.

 We’re asking fans to join us at 8pm (UK time) and watch a specially-selected classic episode of Call the Midwife.
 Straight afterwards at 9pm, you’re then invited to head over to the show’s official Facebook page where RadioTimes.com‘s Drama Editor Eleanor Bley Griffiths will be hosting an hour-long video discussion of the episode.

 She’ll be joined on-screen by leading members of the Call the Midwife team and cast.
-Guests so far have included series creator and writer Heidi Thomas, Jenny Agutter, Helen George, Stephen McGann, Laura Main and Max Macmillan – and watch this space for this week’s guest stars!
+Guests so far have included Jenny Agutter, Helen George, Stephen McGann, Laura Main, Max Macmillan, Annabelle Apsion, Cliff Parisi and Heidi Thomas.
+And for week five, our special guests are Jennifer Kirby (Nurse Valerie Dyer) and Leonie Elliott (Nurse Lucille Anderson), as well as Executive Producer Dame Pippa Harris!

 “The cast and crew were due to start filming series 10 this week, but we were prevented because of the lockdown,” Heidi Thomas said ahead of the CTM Unite launch.
 “Linking up with our fans to watch and discuss a favourite episode of the show is the perfect way to cheer us all up!”